ThwCorbin/war-game/planning/pseudo.md

 - `playAgainPrompt()`

 ```
-Enter `gameStatus = "war is peace"` in the console to start a war.
+Enter `game.warStart = "war is peace"` in the console to start a war.
 ```

 - if yes, `initializeGame()`